 - 3.1.
 CSE is a form of child sexual abuse.
 Sexual abuse may involve physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing, and touching outside clothing.
 It may include noncontact activities, such as involving children in the production of sexual images, forcing children to look at sexual images or watch sexual activities, encouraging children to behave in sexually inappropriate ways or grooming a child in preparation for abuse including via the internet.
 CSE can occur over time or be a one-off occurrence, and may happen without the child's immediate knowledge e.g. through others sharing videos or images of them on social media.
 CSE can affect any child, who has been coerced into engaging in sexual activities.
 This includes 16 and 17 year olds who can legally consent to have sex.
 Some children may not realise they are being exploited e.g. they believe they are in a genuine romantic relationship.
 A list of indicators for CSE (and CCE as they often overlap) are included in the 'Specific Safeguarding issues' section. - 3.2.
 Indicators of sexual abuse: Physical observations include damage to genitalia, anus or mouth; sexually transmitted diseases; unexpected pregnancy, especially in very young girls; soreness in genital area, anus or mouth and other medical problems such as chronic itching; unexplained recurrent urinary tract infections and discharges or abdominal pain.
 The concerns listed are not exhaustive.
 Staff can and should also record and report other concerns about a child, such as general welfare concerns. - 3.3.
-Sharing nudes and semi-nudes: In the latest advice for education settings (UKCIS, March 2024), this is defined as the sending or posting of nude or semi-nude images, videos or live streams online by young people under the age of 18.
-Nudes and semi-nudes can be shared online via social media, gaming platforms, chat apps, forums, or involve sharing between devices using offline services.
-Alternative terms used by children and young people may include 'dick pics' or 'pics'.
-The motivations for taking and sharing nude and semi-nudes are not always sexually or criminally motivated.
+Sharing nudes and semi-nudes: 'Sharing nudes and semi-nudes' means the sending or posting of nude or seminude images, videos or live streams by young people under the age of 18 online.
+This could be via social media, gaming platforms, chat apps or forums.
+It could also involve sharing between devices via services like Apple's